openSUSE/news-o-o/_posts/2012-10-15-announcing-opensuse-conference-2012-sponsors.markdown

 B1 Systems offers professional consulting, specific development, individual and continuous support as well as qualified trainings.
 B1's comprehensive Linux / Open Source project experience is based on the successful completion of many projects for numerous major enterprises as well as on the professional accomplishment of long-term support.
-In close collaboration with the customer B1 Systems develops target-oriented and customized solutions.Â With established Linux solutions based on practical experience B1 has built an excellent reputation and is happy to pass this knowledge on through individual support, professional books and practical work in a wide variety of Linux / Open Source community & enterprise projects.
+In close collaboration with the customer B1 Systems develops target-oriented and customized solutions.
+With established Linux solutions based on practical experience B1 has built an excellent reputation and is happy to pass this knowledge on through individual support, professional books and practical work in a wide variety of Linux / Open Source community & enterprise projects.

 ## Supporting Sponsors